Alpine Marmot

 Habitat

 These animals reside in mountain regions.
 Their preferred living areas are montane meadows, tundra, steppes, and forest edges.
-They construct their burrows and live in them.
-They are mostly found at an altitude of 800 to 3200 m.
+They dig their own burrows at an altitude of 800 to 3200 m.

 Diet